myz540/Evil_Hangman/README.txt

+This project was created for CS102 for Umass Lowell Summer 2015 under Professor David Adams

 Brett Lundy and Mike Zhong first created a working build of the evil_hangman game using a linked list implementation.
 Once we had the main function working, we implemented the AVL_tree.c and tested it independently of main.